 Next, we make the cost of living adjustment of 0.70.
 In other words, Romania feels 30% less expensive to live in than the United States.
 So the true buying power of the salary would feel like $59,280 / 0.70 = $84,685.
 Let’s round that off to $85,000.

 The Seattle baseline at that time would have been around $140,000.
 So, 140/85 = 1.64.
-Thus it is 64% more expensive to employee a software development manager in Seattle in the United States than it is in Romania.
+Thus it is 64% more expensive to employ a software development manager in Seattle in the United States than it is in Romania.
 Inverting it gives us a ratio of 0.607 or approximately 60%.
 It is 40% cheaper to employ a development manager in Romania than in Seattle.

 We therefore use this ratio of 0.60 as our PPP adjustment.

-The result doesn’t go all the way to compensating for economy of the country.
+The result doesn’t go all the way to compensating for the economy of the country.
 At a purely raw level, the salary in Romania was $59,280 USD.
 This is only 42% of the Seattle cost.
 So paying 60% still feels more expensive.
 However, the Romanian is able to consume training from the source directly and our costs are in US Dollars or Euros.
 We are not operating in Romania.
 The PPP adjustment equation has the effect of splitting the difference.
 60/42 = 1.42 or 42% premium.
 So, the Romanian pays 42% more than they might for inferior local training.
 While 0.60 means that we are discounting 40% for Romania.

 Comparing our Dev Mgr Index with the Big Mac Index

 The fairest mechanism for establishing a Big Mac Index PPP adjustment is to look at how long a worker in a McDonald’s has to work in order to earn enough to buy a Big Mac in that country.
 Using this evidence, it shows us that there is a 6x difference between the United States and Romania in terms of the true cost of a Big Mac.
 This would suggest a PPP adjustment ratio of 0.16.
 This is a significantly different result to our 0.6 calculated using the Development Manager Index.
 The Big Mac Index would provide a ridiculously skewed result in our domain.
-Over the years, our research has shown that, in countries such as Chile, that the Development Manager Index is a much fairer method to calculate PPP and equitably adjust prices.
+Over the years, our research has shown that, in countries such as Chile, the Development Manager Index is a much fairer method to calculate PPP and equitably adjust prices.

 Check out the PPP adjustment ratio for your country.
 If you are interested in taking our training, please contact our sales team and they will make appropriate adjustments in price based on your location.
 If your country is not shown on our table, please ask.